resist-js/resist/packages/@resist.js/go/templates/default/CONTRIBUTING.md

 - Read through our [tutorials](~HOMEPAGE~start).
 If you find anything that is confusing or can be improved, you can make make a Pull Request.
 - Take a look at the [features requested](~GITHUB_URL~labels/enhancement) by others in the community and consider opening a pull request if you see something you want to work on.

 Contributions are very welcome.
-If you think you need help planning your contribution, please ping us on Discord at [~HOMEPAGE~chat](~HOMEPAGE~chat) and let us know you are looking for a bit of help.
+If you think you need help planning your contribution, please ping us on Slack at [~HOMEPAGE~chat](~HOMEPAGE~chat) and let us know you are looking for a bit of help.

 ### Triaging issues and pull requests